John Ziegler Jr.: Labor relations, ouster and aftermath

 Bobby Orr was involved in the 1991 lawsuit of retired NHL players against the NHL over its control of the players' pension fund.
 Eagleson was involved there too, arranging for the players to give up a seat on the trusteeship of the pension fund in 1969 to gain the acceptance of the NHLPA with the NHL owners.
 Orr and ex-Bruin Dave Forbes discussed the lawsuit with the sports newspaper The National.
 Orr: "Our money is being used to pay pensions for current players".
 The NHL's response was to file a notice of libel and slander against Orr and Forbes.
 Carl Brewer defended Orr in a letter to then-NHL president John Ziegler: "It is regrettable that the NHL and the member clubs would resort to such treatment of one of our game's icons, Bobby Orr.
 And isn't it interesting that baseball players who started their pension plan in 1947, as did the NHL, have assets in their plan of some US$500 million while we, as far as we can understand, have US$31.9 million."
 The pension lawsuit was finally won by the players in 1994 after two courts ruled against the NHL.
 The NHL had appealed the case to the Supreme Court of Canada, which decided not to hear the case.
+During his time in office, the NHL did not have a substance-abuse program, instead leaving it to the discretion of the teams, with his later defense being: “Alcohol does produce problems from time to time.
+But there was nothing that stood out about professional sports generally and hockey specifically.”